Reading time: 7 min.

 Dr Kieran Dayah (GMC)

-Most people with healthy hair have approximately 100,000 hairs on their head.
-90% of these hairs are actively growing [1].
+Most people with healthy hair have approximately 100,000 hairs on their heads.
+90% of these hair follicles are actively growing [1].
 The remaining 10% are resting (known as telogen) or shedding (known as exogen).

 Hair shedding is a natural part of the hair growth cycle.
-But if too many hairs start to shed, it can be a cause for concern.
-So when does normal hair shedding become excessive — and what can you do about it?
+However, if too many hairs start to shed, it can be a cause for concern.
+So when does normal hair shedding become excessive and what can you do about it?
 In this article, you’ll learn:

 What is hair shedding and how much is normal?

 Hair shedding is the process of removing old hairs to make way for new, healthy hairs.
-If you have a normal rate of hair shedding, you may lose up to 100 hairs a day.
-This is an accepted rate of hair loss; if you’re losing less than this, you don’t need to worry.
+If you have a normal rate of hair shedding, you may lose up to 100 hair strands a day.
+This is an accepted rate of hair loss.
+If you’re losing less than this, you don’t need to worry.

 Photo showing 100 hairs from a person with short hair (left) and longer hair (right).

-Excessive hair shedding happens when you lose more than 100 hairs a day.
+Excessive hair shedding happens when you lose more than 100 hair strands a day.
 You’re likely to notice more hair loss in the shower, on your pillow, or on your hairbrush.

 What causes hair shedding?

 For most people, hair shedding is caused by your natural hair growth cycle.
-But if your hair loss is excessive, there’s usually an underlying cause.
+However, if you find that the rate you are losing hair is excessive, there is usually an underlying cause for hair loss.
 These include:

 There are many reasons why your hair may be falling out.
 If you’re not sure what’s causing your excessive shedding, get a diagnosis from a professional trichologist.